-The Company continues to evaluate the encouraging results of the two wells drilled in 2012 on the Dharoor Valley block which proved all the critical elements exist for oil accumulations, namely a working petroleum system, good quality reservoirs and thick seal rocks.
-Based on these encouraging results, the Company committed to enter the next exploration period in each block, which carries a commitment to drill one exploration well in each block within an additional three year term ending October 17, 2015.
-Our work moving forward can be categorized into three main areas; technical, operational and political.
+The Company continued to evaluate the encouraging results of the two wells drilled in 2012 on the Dharoor Valley block which proved all the critical elements exist for oil accumulations, namely a working petroleum system, good quality reservoirs and thick seal rocks.
+Our work performed during 2013 could be categorized into three main areas; technical, operational and political.